 This widget requires a connection to a Map widget.

-By default, the widget uses the ArcGIS World Route Service.
+By default, the widget uses the ArcGIS World Route Service and the units defined in your account settings.
 Available tools vary depending on the route URL you provide in the widget settings.
 When you include the widget in an app, the default route settings provide users with the following tools for calculating directions:

 - Add a stop—Add a new stop on the route.
 By default, the widget includes two stops.
 When there are three or more stops, users can use Remove stop to delete stops.
 Drag stops vertically to change their order.
 Search for an address or place name to configure a stop.